sightmachine/SimpleCV/README.markdown

     brew doctor

 Address any errors before moving on.
 Remember, Google is your friend.
-Note: If you run VM's on my via Parallels and run into multiple warnings related to "osxfuse" thi go to System Preferences >> FUSE for OS X >> Click Remove OSXFUSE.
-I can add it back later if needed.
+Note: If you run VM's via Parallels and run into multiple warnings related to "osxfuse", just go to System Preferences >> FUSE for OS X >> Click Remove OSXFUSE.
+You can add it back later if needed.
 Once the doctor tells you that you are 'raring to brew', run:

     brew update